Exploring the Focusing Mechanism of the NuMI Horn Magnets: Introduction

 \section{Introduction}

-Fermilab hosts the world's most powerful accelerator-produced neutrino beam facility to characterize neutrino properties.
-The Neutrinos at the Main Injector (NuMI) facility operates an intense proton beam striking the high-power target to produce positively and negatively charged pions via hadronic interactions.
-The primary pion decay process for neutrino production is as follows:
+Fermilab hosts the most powerful accelerator-produced neutrino beam facility in the world, enabling precision studies of neutrino properties.
+In the Neutrinos at the Main Injector (NuMI) facility~\cite{adamson2016}, an intense proton beam strikes a high-power target, generating positively and negatively charged pions through hadronic interactions.
+The primary pion decay processes for neutrino production are:

-A magnetic horn plays a crucial role in the neutrino beamline to select pions of the correct charge, collect them in a wide energy range of 1--20\,GeV, and transport them to a decay volume to provide the correct desired flavor and chirality\footnote{We omit the discussion of right-handed neutrinos or left-handed anti-neutrinos in this paper.} neutrinos to the neutrino detectors.
-Given its pivotal role, the horn needs to produce a high-reliability and high-stability magnetic field with low systematic uncertainty.
-Currently, the NuMI neutrino beam is provided to the NOvA~\cite{NOvA:2019cyt,NOvA:2016kwd}, MicroBooNE~\cite{MicroBooNE:2021gfj,MicroBooNE:2016pwy}, and ICARUS~\cite{icarus,ICARUS:2022huv} detectors.
-The physics tolerance of the beam-related systematic uncertainty on the neutrino measurement at NOvA detectors has been estimated~\cite{Cremonesi2017}.
-Table~\ref{tab:phys} shows the range of beam parameters that stay within the physics tolerance.
-The beam instrumentation to measure the beam parameters is also shown~\cite{adamson2016}.
+A magnetic horn plays a crucial role in the neutrino beamline by selecting pions of the appropriate charge and energy and focusing them toward a decay volume.
+The subsequent decays produce neutrinos with the desired flavor and chirality, as required by the weak interaction. \footnote{Only left-handed neutrinos and right-handed antineutrinos participate in weak interactions.
+Right-handed neutrinos are not part of the Standard Model and are considered sterile.} Horn magnets with specific conductor shapes and configurations have been developed for various neutrino experiments~\cite{Charitonidis, Helmut, ICHIKAWA, KOPP_2007, Palmer, VandeerMeer}, based on the expectation that they would exhibit approximately linear optics.
+Currently, the NuMI neutrino beam---covering neutrino energies from below $1$\,GeV to approximately $20$\,GeV---is delivered to the NOvA~\cite{NOvA:2019cyt,NOvA:2016kwd} and ICARUS~\cite{icarus,ICARUS:2022huv} detectors; it was also previously used by the MicroBooNE experiment~\cite{MicroBooNE:2021gfj,MicroBooNE:2016pwy}.
+Given its crucial role in pion focusing, the horn must produce a stable and reliable magnetic field with minimal systematic uncertainty.
+The allowable beam-related systematic uncertainty for neutrino measurements at the NOvA detectors has been quantitatively estimated~\cite{Cremonesi2017}.
+The corresponding beam instrumentation used to monitor these parameters is listed in Table~\ref{tab:phys}.

-A set of conventional detectors is used as the primary beam instrumentation to monitor the beam parameters with accuracy shown in Table~\ref{tab:phys}.
-However, in the event of a signal fluctuation in the detector, there is no method to check the signal quality.
-Therefore, the presence of secondary beam detectors that measure the beam parameters using a different method are a great advantage in cross-checking measurements.